ibmresilient/resilient-community-apps/oauth-utils/README.md

 -->
 **OAuth utilities**

-The OAuth Utilities package provides tools and utilities to support oauth for IBM SOAR apps.
+The OAuth Utilities package provides tools and utilities to support OAuth for IBM SOAR apps.

 ### Key Features
 <!--
   List the Key Features of the package
 -->
-* A utility to generate an OAuth 2.0 authorization code flow refresh token for an IBM SOAR app
+* A utility to generate an OAuth 2.0 authorization code flow refresh token for an IBM SOAR app.

 ---